splunk/observability-workshop/docs/servicebureau/teams.md

 ## 3. Adding Notification Rules

-You can set up specific Notification rules per team, click on the **NOTIFICATION POLICY** tab, this will open the notification edit menu.
+You can set up specific Notification rules per team, click on the **Notification Policy** tab, this will open the notification edit menu.

 ![Base notification menu](../images/servicebureau/notification-policy.png)